Hill Academy Lacrosse

 Tory is a graduate from the University of Toronto, where she was a member and captain of both the Varsity Women’s Lacrosse Team as well as the Varsity Track and Field team.
 On the women’s lacrosse team she was a five-time OUA First Team All-Star, and 2005 OUA Rookie of the Year.
 On the Track and Field Team she was a five-time OUA All-Star, two-time CIS All-Canadian, four time CIS medalist, and Academic All Canadian.

 In 2005, she represented Team Canada at the Pan American Junior Championships.
 From 2005-2011, Tory was a Quest For Gold carded athlete for both Track and Field and Women’s Lacrosse.
 In 2010, she was the recipient of the prestigious Clara Benson Award at the University of Toronto which awards a female student-athlete for outstanding ability in athletics, scholarship and values interfaculty and community involvement.

-Tory is currently a member of the Senior Women’s National Team.
+Tory was also a member of the Senior Women’s National Team.
 She represented Team Canada in the 2017 FIL Women’s Lacrosse World Cup in Guildford, England and the World Games in Wroclaw, Poland, earning two silver medals.